 The show's most simple tale: A woman (Maxine Peake) is chased by a robotic "dog."
 "Metalhead" is a black-and-white post-apocalyptic blast from start to finish, full of dark humor and a scarily plausible robotic villain that's like BB-8 crossed with a xenomorph.
 Note to Netflix: "The Walking Dead with robots" isn't a bad idea series idea either.

 No. 5 'Hang the DJ' (Season 4)

 Many will disagree with this placement.
 Black Mirror's take on dating apps has been slammed as too cute, and its twist too familiar.
 But we swooned for this unabashedly romantic look at modern dating, expertly directed by Sopranos vet Tim Van Patten and starring Georgina Campbell (in a breakout performance) and Joe Cole as a couple navigating a rather bossy version of Tinder.

 No. 4: 'Be Right Back' (Season 2)

-No. 3: 'San Junipero' (Season 3)
+No. 2: 'San Junipero' (Season 3)

 A story of two visitors (Gugu Mbatha-Raw and Mackenzie Davis) to a California beach town in 1987.
-Seldom has an episode of TV been more elevated by its final moments; the ending of “San Junipero” marries humanity, technology, and nostalgia with a stunning sequence that elevates everything we’ve seen before it.
+Seldom has an episode of TV been more elevated by its final moments; the ending of “San Junipero” marries humanity, technology, and nostalgia with a stunning two-minute perfectly edited sequence that elevates everything we’ve seen before it.
 Many Black Mirror episodes leave you feeling like you’ve survived a nightmare; this is a vision of the future — and the past — that you’ll long to relive.